DarthStrom/mobpipe-xamarin/README.md

 Used to get the entire Xamarin pipeline up and running in a few minutes or less.

 ## Required Software
-- Xcode
+- Xcode (if you had to install Xcode, be sure xcode-select points to it with `sudo xcode-select -s /Applications/Xcode.app`
 - Homebrew

 ## Project Setup
 - Run `source ./bootstrap-project.sh` from project root.
+Keep an eye on the script as it runs, it may request a sudo password.
 - Open Android studio and install the Android SDK to `~/Library/Android/sdk`.
 - Install any required Android emulators.
 - Open an android emulator.